Ossoff's Company Produced Documentary Praising China's Rise in Africa

 Samura called the projects “impressive” and cited a $25 billion railway paid for and built by China linking the capitals of Kenya, Uganda, Rwanda, and South Sudan.
 “The west appears to be losing influence,” Samura said.

 The documentary then featured several African countries’ leaders praising China.
-Uhuru Kenyatta, president of Kenya, is shown saying: “The age or the era of dictating to small nations or trying to force down specific agendas are over.”
+Uhuru Kenyatta, president of Kenya, is shown saying, “The age or the era of dictating to small nations or trying to force down specific agendas are over.”

 Samura, who won awards for his reporting in the early 2000s, is largely uncritical of China in the report.
 In contrasting the West with China, he said: